 When it comes to appetizers, don’t forget to Keep it Simple, Silly!
 Cheese and crackers or veggies and dip are nice but not always heat-friendly.
 Instead opt for chips, cheese puffs, nuts, olives, and maybe a bowl of French radishes with a side of butter and sea salt.
 For our happy hours, I love nothing more than to serve glasses of cold rosé alongside a bowl or two of potato chips and usually opt for something a little more gourmet (kettle chips) in an interesting flavour.
 No one is ever disappointed in this, and really what could be easier?

 Being a bartender is both a time consuming and expensive endeavour.
 Instead, if you’re serving cocktails mix up something in a big batch (sangria is a classic) and serve it in a pretty pitcher, punchbowl, or large drink dispenser alongside plenty of ice and glasses where guests can serve themselves.

 P.S.
 Don’t forget the cold brew!
 Keeping containers in the fridge will impress your guests and make coffee duty a cinch!

-Tell us, do you have any tried and true tricks for hosting a crowd in the summer?
+Tell us, do you have any tried and true tricks for hosting and feeding a crowd in the summer?
 We’d love to learn more about your strategies for controlling mealtime chaos!